PuneetGopinath/Sanitizers/README.md

 Support BK Sanitizers by becoming a **sponsor**.
 Your name will be added manually (by us) below `Click here to sponsor`.

+If your name is not added within 1 week, mail to baalkrshna@gmail.com.

 Click here to sponsor:

 1. [at patreon](https://patreon.com/PuneetGopinath)